WUYuying003/art-data/README.md

-# Data-Driven Ocean Flower Art Generator
+# Data-Driven Breathing Flower Art Generator
 ## Interactive Iris Dataset Visualization

-This project is an innovative interactive data visualization artwork that transforms the classic Iris dataset into beautiful ocean-style flower art.
+This project is an innovative interactive data visualization artwork that transforms the classic Iris dataset into beautiful breathing flower art.
 Implemented with Python and pygame, it demonstrates how to convert abstract data into intuitive, beautiful, and interactive visual art.

 ## 🎨 Project Features